faresdjefaflia/NoteKeeper/README.md

 ### Project Name: **NoteKeeper**

 **Brief Description**:
 A web application for managing notes, allowing users to add, edit, and delete their notes with secure access using JWT and data validation via Joi.
 Built with Express.js as the server and MariaDB as the database.
+This is an educational project to test and showcase skills.

 ---